 Breeches or jodhpurs must be worn.
 They must be white, cream or beige, except when worn with official uniform, when they may be of the uniform colour.
+Breeches with Navy, Black or grey seats can be worn.

 Only small discreet studs may be worn in any facial piercings